 OK, so you’re behind on your payments, now what?
 Decide what you want to do.
 Will selling your home short get you out from under the debt and allow you to move where you need to go?
 If so, call a realtor and if they have a good, experienced title company that can “facilitate” the sale I’d go with them.
 Or…

-If you’re situation is complicated and you simply want to call a lawyer, make sure to ask them who, specifically, in the firm, will be handling your case.
+If your situation is complicated and you simply want to call a lawyer, make sure to ask them who, specifically, in the firm, will be handling your case.
 Will they be reachable by phone and call back?
-Will they make themselves available to review your documents as the sale proceeds through the closing process OR will they file an “affirmative action” (counter to the lis pendens) with the court, thereby making the bank effectively an adversary and making it more difficult for YOU or a representative such as a title company to communicate with the bank?
+Will they make themselves available to review your documents as the sale proceeds through the closing process OR will they file an “affirmative action” (counter to the lis pendens) with the court, thereby making the bank effectively an adversary and making it more difficult for YOU or a representative such as a title company to communicate with the bank? (please speak to a lawyer about this if you have any questions)

 A short sale facilitator at the title company told me she had come across cases where the lawyer had filed documentation making it impossible for anyone else, other than that lawyer, to advance the short sale, then, when the seller fired the lawyer, they did not withdraw the actions filed through the courts and effectively stretched out the sale of the property for months beyond when it should have closed.
 So make sure you check this point and affirm that you or a representative will be able to speak with the bank yourself and that that lawyer will withdraw documents from the court should their status with you change.